 There may be violations of City of New York Building Code or the State of New York Building Code.
 Code violations are included in the reports, where applicable.

-Building Codes And
+Building Codes and

-It is important to accurately determine which building codes (and other codes, regulations, and standards) are applicable to a specific accident.
+It is important to accurately determine which building codes (and other codes, regulations, and standards) are applicable to a specific incident.
 When a building is constructed, it is constructed under the codes, regulations, and standards are in force in the municipality at the time of construction.

 Heimer Engineering has